 “The Astonishing Hypothesis is that ‘You’, your joys and your sorrows, your memories and your ambitions, your sense of identity and free will, are in fact no more than the behavior of a vast assembly of nerve cells and their associated molecules.
 As Lewis Carroll’s Alice might have phrased it: ‘You’re nothing but a pack of neurons’.”
 (Crick, 1995)

-If this is true, is “I” in reality “We”?
-Is science telling us that “I” is a medieval error, like the idea that the earth is flat?
-If so, one should say “We did this” instead of I did it.
+If this is true, is “I” actually “We”?
+Is “I” a medieval error, like the idea that the earth is flat?
+Should we change our language to say We did this instead of I did it?
 If you don’t want to call yourself “We”, then welcome to the hard problem of consciousness (Chalmers, 1996), that we experience life as a single “I” even though we are physically a collective.

 Imagine a scientist who knew all the facts there are to know about blue from a monochrome screen, like how neurons analyze blue light frequencies (Jackson, 1982).
-If she then goes outside to see blue for the first time, it’s a new experience, so what does she know now that she didn’t before?
+If she then goes outside to see blue for the first time, it’s a new experience, so what does she now know that she didn’t before?
 The hard problem is that the facts of blueness don’t explain the experience of seeing blue.

 “The question of how matter gives rise to felt experience is one of the most vexing problems we know of.”
 (Brooks, 2020)

-It is impossible to ignore the fact that we experience life in a body made of matter.
+Science still can’t explain how we experience life in a body made of matter.